marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 CSRF-protection is not designed properly.

-With current project-application - possible to perform some tricky POC-steps to exploit it.
+With current project-application - possible to perform some tricky PoC-steps to exploit it.

 Mainly based on potential ability to perform it against GET-method.